gsm1011/hadoop.admin/manuscript/chapter8.md

 specifications from the command line with the only difference that all the files should be specified using the S3 scheme.

-Click ’Continue’, we need to configure EC2 instances.
+Click 'Continue', we need to configure EC2 instances.
 By default, there will be one m1.small instance as the master node and two m1.small instances as the slave nodes.
 You can configure the instance type and the number of instances based on the job properties (for example, big or